 Gourgas Family, Papers, 1815-1843, (C2699)

-Letters of Adele Gourgas, daughter of a Swiss immigrant, to her brother John Mark Gourgas relating her impressions of and experiences in the Millersburg-Lexington, KY, region and Cincinnati, OH, where she moved with her husband John Dubois in 1819.
-Letters from Jacob Gourgas to his brother John Mark and other papers of family interest.
-Letters are in French.
+The papers of the Gourgas family contain letters of Adele Gourgas, daughter of a Swiss immigrant, to her brother John Mark Gourgas relating her impressions of and experiences in the Millersburg-Lexington, KY, region and Cincinnati, OH, where she moved with her husband John Dubois in 1819.
+Also included are letters from Jacob Gourgas to his brother John Mark and other papers of family interest.
+The letters are in French.

 Green, A.P.
 (1875-1956), Papers, 1926-1958 (C2960)